Complete positivity violation of the reduced dynamics in higher-order quantum adiabatic elimination: Exact master equation with a product initial state and complete positivity

-When the initial state is separable, the time evolution of the partial trace is in general completely positive as discussed following Eq.$\,$(\ref{eq:diss_InitialSeparable}).
+When the initial state is a product state,the time evolution of the partial trace is in general completely positive as discussed following Eq.$\,$(\ref{eq:diss_InitialProduct}).
 The complete positivity violation found in this paper stems from the transient dynamics that is discarded in adiabatic elimination.
 We expect complete positivity to be restored by accounting for the short-time regime.
 In this appendix, we confirm this expectation.
-To this end, we consider the qudit system discussed in Sec.$\,$\ref{sec:Diag} and derive the exact master equation for the partial trace with an initially separable state.
+To this end, we consider the qudit system discussed in Sec.$\,$\ref{sec:Diag} and derive the exact master equation for the partial trace with an initially product state.

 In order to derive the master equation, we first calculate the time evolution of the partial trace.
-Using Eq.$\,$(\ref{eq:Diag_disentangled}), the evolution of the total density matrix with a separable initial state $\rho(0) = \rho_A \otimes \rho_B(0)$, with $\rho_A$ a fixed initial state on $\mathscr{H}_A$, reads
+Using Eq.$\,$(\ref{eq:Diag_LAmn}), the evolution of the total density matrix with a product initial state $\rho(0) = \rho_A \otimes \rho_B(0)$, with $\rho_A$ a fixed initial state on $\mathscr{H}_A$, reads

 By taking ${\rm tr}_A$ of this equation, we obtain the evolution of the partial trace

 with $[\mathcal{T}_{B,t}]_{m,n} = {\rm tr}_A \circ \exp (\mathcal{L}_A^{(m,n)} t) (\rho_A)$.
 From $(\mathcal{L}_A^{(m,n)} (A))^\dagger = \mathcal{L}_A^{(n,m)} (A^\dagger)$, which can be directly shown from the definition of $\mathcal{L}_A^{(m,n)}$, the coefficients satisfy $[\mathcal{T}_{B,t}]_{m,n}^* = [\mathcal{T}_{B,t}]_{n,m}$.
 This relation ensures the Hermitian property of $\rho_B(t)$.
 Furthermore, since $\mathcal{L}_A^{(m,m)}$ is a Lindbladian, the trace preservation leads to $[\mathcal{T}_{B,t}]_{m,m} = {\rm tr}_A (\rho_A) = 1$.
 This ensures the trace preservation of the partial trace ${\rm tr}_B (\rho_B(t)) = 1$ with ${\rm tr}_B$ the trace over $\mathscr{H}_B$.